SequentMicrosystems/8relind-rpi/node-red-contrib-sm-8relind/README.md

 ## Manual Install

-Clone or update the repository, follow the instrutions fron the [first page.](https://github.com/SequentMicrosystems/8relind-rpi)
+Clone or update the repository, follow the instructions from the [first page.](https://github.com/SequentMicrosystems/8relind-rpi)

 In your node-red user directory, tipicaly ~/.node-red,